 With the simpler methodology default methane emission factors are used.
 The detailed methodology makes use of country specific information on all the parameters involved like feed intake of the animals, animal waste management systems, emission factors derived from measurements, etc. Also more sub-animal categories can be used than mentioned in Table 2.
 Once emissions have been calculated at whatever is determined by the national experts to be the most appropriate level of detail, results should also be aggregated up to the minimum standard level of information as given in Table 2.
 This will allow for comparability of results among all participating countries.
 The data and assumptions used for finer levels of detail should also be reported to ensure transparency and replicability of results among all participating countries.
-The data and assumptions used for finer levels of detail should also be reported to ensure transparency and replicability of results among all participating countries.
-The data and assumptions used for finer levels of detail should also be reported to ensure transparency and replicability of results among all participating countries.
-The data and assumptions used for finer levels of detail should also be reported to ensure transparency and replicability of results among all participating countries.
+The data and assumptions used for finer levels of detail should also be reported to ensure transparency and replicability of methods.